 The correct SAE grade for your MINI is determined by the climatic conditions of the region in which you normally drive your MINI.

-Approved oils belong to the 5W-40 and 5W-30 classes.◀
+The approved oils are SAE 0W-40, 0W-30, 5W-40 and 5W-30.◀

 These oils can be used for driving at all outside temperatures.